yona-lang/homepage/docs/stdlib/transducers.md

 tags: stdlib
 ---

 Transducers are composable transformations of reducing functions.
 They provide a way to implement high order operations such as `map`, `filter`, `take` or `drop` in a way that they are independent from the collection they operate on.
-This way, these operations are defined only once, for all collections in Yatta, specifically for `Seq`, `Set` and `Dict` and in fact, they can be used for custom user-built data collections, provided that it exposes a `reduce` function.
+This way, these operations are defined only once, for all collections in Yona, specifically for `Seq`, `Set` and `Dict` and in fact, they can be used for custom user-built data collections, provided that it exposes a `reduce` function.

 Transducer constructor is a function that takes a transducer as an argument and returns a new transducer.